Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Experiments

 \subsection{Patterns in near-verbatim extraction risk}

 \custompar{Risk increases scale with model size} Figure~\ref{fig:gatsby:scatter:main} suggests that larger models have more unlocked sequences with larger near-verbatim mass.
-Figure~\ref{fig:ccdf:main} quantifies this directly, showing the complementary CDF (CCDF) of per-sequence mass gain ($\hat{p}_{\seq,5}^{\levshort} - \pseq$)---i.e., the additional extraction mass from near-verbatim continuations.
-For instance, Figure~\ref{fig:ccdf:gatsby:main} shows that, for \textsc{Llama 2 70B} and \emph{The Great Gatsby}, $12.7\%$ of all sequences in the book ($32.9\%$ of extractable sequences) exhibit a $\geq\!0.1$ mass gain.
+Figure~\ref{fig:ccdf:main} quantifies this directly, showing the complementary CDF (CCDF) of absolute per-sequence mass gain ($\hat{p}_{\seq,5}^{\levshort} - \pseq$)---i.e., the additional extraction mass from near-verbatim continuations.
+Figure~\ref{fig:ccdf:gatsby:main} shows that, for \textsc{Llama 2 70B} and \emph{The Great Gatsby}, $12.7\%$ of all sequences in the book ($32.9\%$ of extractable sequences) exhibit a $\geq\!0.1$ mass gain.
 For both CCDFs, the curves shift upward and rightward with model size: larger models have both \emph{more} sequences with positive extraction risk gain and \emph{larger} absolute per-sequence gains.
 Verbatim probabilistic extraction therefore produces increasingly large undercounts of near-verbatim extraction risk at larger model scales.\looseness=-1

-\custompar{Per-sequence verbatim mass share varies by model size and text} The mass gains described above raise a natural question: for a given extractable sequence, what fraction of its total extraction risk comes from the verbatim continuation versus near-verbatim variants?
-We compute the \newterm{verbatim share} ($\pseq / \hat{p}^{\levshort}_{\seq,5}$) for each extracted sequence ($\hat{p}_{\seq,5}^{\levshort} \geq \taumin$), and plot the distribution in Figure~\ref{fig:violin:main}.
-For \textsc{OLMo 2} on Wikipedia, near-verbatim mass overwhelmingly dominates.
-At 7B, nearly half of all extractable sequences have \emph{zero} verbatim mass ($\pseq\!=\!0$): the median verbatim share $\pseq / \hat{p}_{\seq,5}^{\levshort}=0.03\%$.
-The median verbatim share increases slightly with model size, consistent with larger models concentrating more mass on the exact Wikipedia-article training text, but remains low overall (Appendix~\ref{app:experiments:olmo}).\footnote{\textsc{Pythia} models on Enron show a stark increase in verbatim share with model size (Appendix~\ref{app:experiments:pythia}).}\looseness=-1
+\custompar{Per-sequence verbatim mass share varies by model size and text} The absolute mass gains described above raise a natural question: for a given extractable sequence, what relative portion of its total extraction risk comes from the verbatim continuation?
+For each extracted sequence $\seq$, we compute this as the \newterm{verbatim share}:\looseness=-1 This percentage reflects how much the extraction mass concentrates on the verbatim sequence versus on near-verbatim variants (for $\seq$, the near-verbatim only share is $100\% - \mathsf{verbatim\_share}(\seq)$).
+Sequences with $0\%$ verbatim share are those for which the extraction mass comes entirely from near-verbatim continuations ($\pseq\!=\!0$, e.g., the \textbf{red} ``unlocked'' points in Figure~\ref{fig:gatsby:scatter:main}).
+Those with $100\%$ verbatim share exhibit no increase in extraction risk when we account for near-verbatim mass ($\pseq\!=\!\hat{p}^\levshort_{\seq,\,5}$, e.g., the \textbf{blue} points on $y=x$ in Figure~\ref{fig:gatsby:scatter:main}).
+Most sequences fall somewhere in between these extremes, like the one in Figure~\ref{fig:verbatim-share-ex}, for which verbatim share is $27.56\%$.\looseness=-1